cloudevents/spec/http-transport-binding.md

 [JSON value][JSON-value] representation, compliant with the [JSON event format][JSON-format] specification.

-Some Cloud Events metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230 Section 3][RFC7230-Section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence.
+Some CloudEvents metadata attributes can contain arbitrary UTF-8 string content, and per [RFC7230 Section 3][RFC7230-Section-3], HTTP headers MUST only use printable characters from the US-ASCII character set, and are terminated by a CRLF sequence.